successaje/TezGame/README.md

  # **A smart contract based Ludo game built on the Tezos blockchain that rewards winners with NFTs**

- To learn how to play ludo and how it works visit https://en.wikipedia.org/wiki/Ludo_(board_game)
+ To learn how to play ludo and how it works visit https://en.wikipedia.org/wiki/Ludo_(board_game) Ludo game is a game that 2, 3 or 4 people can play.
+Although its ideal for only 2 and 4 people to play because of fairness arounf the corner.